 If you take the time to give feedback to your hotel about how you’d appreciate the aircon not being too cold, it may make a bigger change.

 4. Buy water in a big container

 Instead, I bought a 6L water bottle at the local 7-Eleven.
-I could refill my water bottles rather than using a few plastic bottles a day.
+I could refill my water bottles rather than use a few plastic bottles a day.
 My hotel (Ibis Siam*) also provided two glass water bottles in the fridge every day, so the 6L plastic bottle lasted for my entire stay.

 The glass water bottles from the hotel weren’t ideal for carrying around during my visits because of the weight, but a great option for when I was in the room.
-I was told the hotel sends the glass bottles back to the provider for
+I was told the hotel sends the glass bottles back to the provider for a

 5. Reduce food waste